ray-project/kuberay/apiserver/README.md

 ## Swagger Support

-Kuberay API server has support for Swagger UI and can be reached at [localhost:31888/swagger-ui](localhost:31888/swagger-ui) for local deployments or for nodeport deployments `<host name>:31888/swagger-ui`
+Kuberay API server has support for Swagger UI.
+The swagger page can be reached at:

+* [localhost:31888/swagger-ui](localhost:31888/swagger-ui) for local kind deployments
+* [localhost:8888/swagger-ui](localhost:8888/swagger-ui) for instances started with `make run` (development machine builds)
+* `<host name>:31888/swagger-ui` for nodeport deployments

 ## Full definition endpoints

 ### Compute Template

-For the purpose to simplify the setting of resource, we abstract the resource of the pods template resource to the `compute template` for usage, you can define the resource in the `compute template` and then choose the appropriate template for your `head` and `workergroup` when you are creating the real objects of `RayCluster`, `RayJobs` or `RayService`.
+For the purpose to simplify the setting of resources, the Kuberay API server abstracts the resource of the pods template resource to the `compute template`.
+You can define the resources in the `compute template` and then choose the appropriate template for your `head` and `workergroup` when you are creating the objects of `RayCluster`, `RayJobs` or `RayService`.

+The full definition of the compute template resource can be found in [config.proto](../proto/config.proto) or the Kuberay API server swagger doc.

 #### Create compute templates in a given namespace